maxKaw/eAuction-System-Java/README.md

 # eAuction System Java

- eAuction system is a program built with Java programming language, with use of the best practices and it is consol based application.
+ eAuction system is a program built with Java programming language, with use of the best practices and it is console based application.
- The whole system was written in accordance with Object-Oriented programming paradigm, and even though it is consol based application, it can be easily embedded in any other environment.
+ The whole system was written in accordance with Object-Oriented programming paradigm, and even though it is console based application, it can be easily embedded in any other environment.

  eAuction system is a typical system with auctions where the registered users can buy and sell various items by a bidding system.
  The whole system is based on multithreading and concurrency, so multiple auctions are going on in the background.